fckbo/citrus-learning/README.md

-# Learning Citrus
+# Citrus Learning

-## fb-sample1
+## mySimpleTest
-Investigate passing varibales from test to behavior and from behavior to regular java function
+Investigate passing variables from test to behavior and from behavior to regular java function
 ````
     mvn clean verify -Dit.test=CitrusLearning#mySimpleTest
 ````